Annika Dries: International

 In 2010, Dries helped the U.S. win the FINA World League Super Final and the FINA World Cup, including three goals at the FINA World Super League.
 The following year, she scored eight goals in the Pan American Games, as the U.S. won the tournament and qualified for the 2012 Summer Olympics.
 The U.S. went on to win the gold medal at the Olympics, as well.
 She participated in two water polo world championships in 2011 and 2013.

-Personal

-Dries was born in La Jolla (a neighborhood in San Diego, California), to jazz pianist Eric Dries and composer Pamela Madsen.
-She plays volleyball and tennis.
-She is an advocate for breast cancer awareness and research.
-She studied human biology at Stanford.
+Dries plays volleyball and tennis as recreational sports.
+She studied human biology at Stanford, and ha served as an advocate for breast cancer awareness and research.